 This feature lets you know when objects are behind your car.
 It also helps you back up without hitting another vehicle, an object, or even a person.

 This is a camera-based system that warns drivers when their vehicle is moving out of its lane.
 (Don’t worry, it keeps quiet if you have a turn signal on in the same direction.)

 Not all insurance companies offer rate discounts for these systems, so check with yours before you pay for one.

 A few different companies now produce emergency response systems for motor vehicles.
 As their name suggests, they send out an alert in the event of an accident or medical emergency.

 There are two reasons you should check with your insurer if you’re thinking of installing one of these systems.
 One is it may give you a discount if you go ahead with your plans.
 Another is it could help you decide which system to buy.

 Did any of these vehicle safety features and technologies jump out at you as a potential purchase?
 Before you spend money on one or more of them, keep in mind that some insurance companies reward them with larger discounts than others.

 In fact, Bill VanBrederode of Taylor & Associates Insurance Agency says that “most of [the] discounts can be very minor.
 I would say nickel- and dime-size differences in premium.
 Of course, that depends on what your overall rate is.
 A one-percent discount on a large premium due to young drivers or excessive violations can make a bigger difference.”

 The bottom line here: if you’re looking to save on car insurance by installing safety features like the ones highlighted here, check with your insurer before spending any money.
-And if you aren’t happy with the discounts or rates it presents to you, shop around and compare quotes.
+And if you aren’t happy with the discounts they have, shop around and compare discounts to get lower rates.